thaddeuspearson/teaching/binary_search_in_python.md

         # find the mid-point of the current search range
         mid = (start + end) // 2

-        # if the mid-point is the value, return it
+        # if the mid-point is equal to the value, return it
         if list[mid] == val:
             return "The value is located at index " + str(mid)